Mike Slinn

 Testing with RSpec

-We can use this approach to test many of the class-level methods in a Jekyll plugin without having to instantiate it.
+We can use this approach to test many of the methods of a Jekyll plugin without having to instantiate it.
 The simplest approach is to:

-2. Mix in described module into RSpec's test environment class with extend described_class.
+3. Mix in the described module into RSpec's test environment class with

 spec/testable_spec.rb